 Stratford Campus: (Also serving Listowel, St. Marys, Wingham, Exeter, Seaforth, Clinton and Goderich)

 Email: email@example.com or call 519-271-5700, ext.
 7224.

-At Residence we offer a fun, engaging community atmosphere that reflects the needs of today's students.
+At Residence we offer a fun, safe and engaging community atmosphere that reflects the needs of today's students.
 Our Residence Life Program has been created to support students in their academic endeavours by challenging both personal growth and development.
 The program works in collaboration with college support services and resources to further enrich their experience and enhance the overall college experience.

 Address: 99 Conestoga College Blvd., Kitchener, N2P 2N5

 Conestoga Students Inc. (CSI)Conestoga Students Inc. (CSI) is the official student association of Conestoga College and represents the interests of all CSI fee-paying students.
 From academic and wellness supports, to events and get involved opportunities, CSI focuses on helping you own, support and upgrade your student experience!